apptainer/singularity/CONTRIBUTING.md

    - Changed defaults / behaviors
    - Backwards incompatible changes
    - New features / functionalities
-1. PRs which introduce a new Golang dependency to the project via `go get` and additions to `go.mod` should explain why the dependency is required.
+1. PRs which introduce a new Go dependency to the project via `go get` and additions to `go.mod` should explain why the dependency is required.

 ## Documentation